raphaelbruno/flappy-bird-ai/README.md

 # Flappy Bird (Machine Learn)
-This is a core of a Flappy Bird based game using Machine Learn to train the software to play.
+This is a JavaScript implementation of the core of a Flappy Bird based game using Machine Learn to train the software to play.

 There are 3 options here:
 * **Play**